-Alone among the pinup artists in being entirely self-taught, Billy De Vorss sold his first three published pinups to the Louis F. Dow Calendar Company in St. Paul about 1933.
-Until that time, he had been working as a teller in a bank in St. Joseph, Missouri.
+Billy De Vorss was entirely self-taught and sold his first three published pinups to the Louis F Dow Calendar Company in St Paul c.1933 ... until then he had been working as a teller in a bank in St Joseph, Missouri.
 There he had met the stunning woman, Glenna, who became his wife and first official model.

 Encouraged to develop his talent by Gene Sayles, the manager of Brown & Bigelow's Kansas City branch office, De Vorss soon received his first commission from the company.
 To celebrate, De Vorss and his wife moved to New York and set up a penthouse studio in the Beaux Arts Building, at Eighteen East Tenth Street.
 Signing up with the, prestigious American Artists group, De Vorss spent the next several years working for calendar-publishing houses such as Brown & Bigelow, Joseph C. Hoover, and Louis F. Dow.
 Most of his pastel originals were large and bore his highly distinctive Art Deco inspired signature.

 Covers for Beauty Parade and the King Features Syndicate as well as calendar commissions from the Osborne and Goes companies followed in the early 1940s.
 In 1949, the artist illustrated a highly successful campaign for Botany Woollen's robes with depictions of handsome men lounging at home with their own De Vorss pinups.